The Pros and Cons of Shower Wall Panels vs. Ceramic Tile

 If you’re like me, when you go out to dinner you HATE getting dirty.
 That’s why – although I love crab legs, I seldom order them because they’re too much work (although I have to admit I think I look hot in those stylish white and red bibs they give you.
 Yes, I’m lying!).

 With all kidding aside – some DIY remodeling installation are messy and dusty.
-Cutting tiles, working with thin set and tile grout certainly belongs on the messy list.
+Cutting tiles (whether its for your shower pan or wall surrounds), working with thin set and tile grout certainly belongs on the messy list.

 Products like the PVC composite wall panels can be cut with a carpenter’s knife.